Diffusion: Diffusion vs. bulk flow

 "Bulk flow" is the movement/flow of an entire body due to a pressure gradient (for example, water coming out of a tap).
-"Diffusion" is the gradual movement/dispersion of concentration within a body, due to a concentration gradient, with no net movement of matter.
+"Diffusion" is the gradual movement/dispersion of concentration within a body with no net movement of matter.
 An example of a process where both bulk motion and diffusion occur is human breathing.

 First, there is a "bulk flow" process.
 The lungs are located in the thoracic cavity, which expands as the first step in external respiration.
 This expansion leads to an increase in volume of the alveoli in the lungs, which causes a decrease in pressure in the alveoli.
 This creates a pressure gradient between the air outside the body at relatively high pressure and the alveoli at relatively low pressure.
 The air moves down the pressure gradient through the airways of the lungs and into the alveoli until the pressure of the air and that in the alveoli are equal, that is, the movement of air by bulk flow stops once there is no longer a pressure gradient.

 Second, there is a "diffusion" process.
 The air arriving in the alveoli has a higher concentration of oxygen than the "stale" air in the alveoli.
 The increase in oxygen concentration creates a concentration gradient for oxygen between the air in the alveoli and the blood in the capillaries that surround the alveoli.
 Oxygen then moves by diffusion, down the concentration gradient, into the blood.
 The other consequence of the air arriving in alveoli is that the concentration of carbon dioxide in the alveoli decreases.
 This creates a concentration gradient for carbon dioxide to diffuse from the blood into the alveoli, as fresh air has a very low concentration of carbon dioxide compared to the blood in the body.

 Third, there is another "bulk flow" process.
 The pumping action of the heart then transports the blood around the body.
 As the left ventricle of the heart contracts, the volume decreases, which increases the pressure in the ventricle.
 This creates a pressure gradient between the heart and the capillaries, and blood moves through blood vessels by bulk flow down the pressure gradient.